Garden tiger moth: Caterpillars

 The caterpillars of this species are, like many caterpillars of the tiger moth family, “fuzzy” in appearance, leading them to be called "woolly bears" by casual observers.
 Once the caterpillars reach a certain size, they acquire hollow tubes that often contain irritating compounds.
 The larvae depend upon the host plant for their toxic compounds, which they convert from plant defense compounds to larval and adult protection compounds.
 The caterpillars can grow to a maximum size of 6 cm (2.4 in) long.

 Adults

-Adults are active from June to September (or August in more northern climates) predominately at night.
+Adults are active from June to September (or August in more northern climates) predominantly at night.
 They have red hairs on their cervical regions with glands nearby and patterning across the wings that is meant to warn and advertise toxicity (neurotoxic choline esters).

 Enemies

 Predators

 While not often eaten due to its toxicity, naïve birds will on rare occasion consume either the adult or larval stages of this species.